June 2, 2020

 update: IKEA sells doors with a sort of cane coating so you don’t even need to do it yourself anymore

 The Ivar cabinet is also a beautiful piece just as it is.
 So don’t be afraid to leave it bare.
 If it fits your interior, it can make the room cozier thanks to its raw wooden panel.
+Just like in these beautiful interiors:

-8. Paint the inside in another color
+9. Paint the inside in another color

-Even though this idea can seem pretty useless, it really adds a more finished look to the Ivar cabinet.
+Even though this hack can seem pretty useless, it really adds a more finished look to the Ivar cabinet.
 I personally didn’t paint the inside of my Ivar and if I had to redo it now, I would paint it.
 Firstly, because it kind of bugs me each time I open it, and secondly, just look at the picture below.
 The two colors complete each other and it makes it so much more pleasant to open it.
 The devil is in the details…

 This is a very simple way to pimp the Ivar.
 Just paint the inside the same color as the outside, then buy wooden sticks, cut them in the center lengthwise, and stick them at the distance you want to the structure.

-10. Cover the Ivar with golden foil
+11. Cover the Ivar with golden foil

 So which one is your favorite hack?